Your browser is not optimized for viewing this website.

 with Lynnea Adams

-Calendar Next available session starts Oct 6, 2025 , runs for 2 weeks
+Calendar Next session starts Jan 12, 2026 , runs for 2 weeks

 This course provides infection control guidelines and recommendations for the dental office.
 The course is based on the CDC infection and prevention guidelines, and includes information on disinfection and sterilization, products, and asepsis protocols.
 This course fulfills the NH dental infection control requirements for certification and license renewal.
 This class is self paced.